krenzelok/JAKUB-Script-for-debloating-windows/README.md

 # JAKUB-Script-for-debloating-windows
 A script made by me using others scripts
+Its not vibecoded and if it was i would admit to it

 Results Qemu 50G hard disk 8G ram stock tiny 11